NorESMhub/NorESM/doc/faq/postp_plotting_faq.rst

 ================

-How to I compute a weighted average?
+How do I compute a weighted average?
 ---------------------

 **Using NCL**